tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

    - Check correct calculation of ad cost
    - Test import/export/clear functions

+### Ad Hiding/Parsing
+* Test a set of pages, and make sure that ads are being captured and visited
+  * ImageAds: visit Facebook/Youtube/Amazon... and verify ads are hidden and appear in menu
+  * TextAds: visit Google/Ask/Yahoo/Bing/DuckDuckGo to search for keywords such as "credit card" or "loan"
+*  Test Ad-parsing from within dynamically-created iframes [here](http://rednoise.org/adntest/dynamic_iframe.html)
+*  Test that no Ads are collected in incognito/private-browsing windows
+   * In Chrome/Opera, go to the extension page and check "Allow in incognito" for AdNauseam, then hit command+shift+N to start testing
+   * In Firefox, use command+shift+P to open a private window

 ### Settings
 * Check version number in 'About' page
 * Check layout of buttons, check-boxes, and links in each tab